GaGandour/Go-Pregel/lab-for-students.md

 ## Deliverables

 1. For each level of difficulty, the files `./src/graph_package/user_defined_graph_types.go` and `./src/graph_package/user_defined_graph_methods.go` must be submitted.
+2. In the `./src/graph_package/user_defined_graph_methods.go` file, write a comment explaining how you came up with the algorithm adaptation to Pregel.
+Don't forget to put your name and the name of the algorithm on the top of the file.
-2. Fill in the google form with the link available in Google Classroom.
+3. Fill in the google form with the link available in Google Classroom.